2015–16 Premiership Rugby

 The 2015–16 Aviva Premiership was the 29th season of the top flight English domestic rugby union competition and the sixth one to be sponsored by Aviva.
 The reigning champions entering the season were Saracens, who had claimed their second title after defeating Bath in the 2015 final.
 Worcester Warriors had been promoted as champions from the 2014–15 RFU Championship at the first attempt.

 The competition was broadcast by BT Sport for the third successive season.
-Highlights of each weekend's games were shown on ITV 4.
+Highlights of each weekend's games were shown on ITV4.

 Summary

 Saracens won their third title after defeating Exeter Chiefs in the final at Twickenham having also topped the regular season table.
 London Irish were relegated after being unable to win their penultimate game of the season.
 It was the second time that London Irish have been relegated from the top flight since the leagues began and the first time since the 1993–94 Premiership Rugby season.

 The competition began slightly later than normal, due to the 2015 Rugby World Cup taking place in England and in a slight change to usual, the London Double Header at Twickenham, the twelfth instance since its inception in 2004, was played in round 5 instead of round 1.